terryspitz/dactyl-font/README.md

-A functional font generator in F#, in service of ticking 'create a font' off my bucket list!
+A functional font generator in F#, in service of ticking 'create a font' off my bucket list.

-Dactyl fonts are available in the [ttf/](ttf/) subdirectory (note: work in progress!)
+Dactyl fonts are available in the [ttf/](https://github.com/terryspitz/dactyl-font/tree/SpiroFs/ttf){:target="_blank" rel="noopener"} subdirectory (note: fonts are still a work in progress!)

-You can explore Dactyl live in your browser using the [Live Explorer](explorer/public/index.html)
+You can explore Dactyl live in your browser using the [Live Explorer](explorer/public/index.html){:target="_blank" rel="noopener"}

-Some of Dactyl's checkered past is here:
+See some of Dactyl's checkered past in this animation:

 ![font development](png/font.gif)

 ## Spiro spiral curves

-Dactyl fonts use Ralph Levien's Spiro curves https://www.levien.com/spiro/
+Dactyl fonts use Ralph Levien's pSpiro curves](https://www.levien.com/spiro/)

-ysing wieslawsoltes's C# port: https://github.com/wieslawsoltes/SpiroNet
+using Wiesław Šoltés's [C# port](https://github.com/wieslawsoltes/SpiroNet)

-which I've ported to F# to run under the fantastic https://fable.io/
+which I've ported to F# to run under the fantastic [Fable](https://fable.io/)

 ## Variable fonts